viaacode/documentation/docs/diginstroom/sip/index.md

 ## Version [2.1]({{ site.baseurl }}{% link docs/diginstroom/sip/2.1/index.md %}) <span class="label label-yellow">Editor's Draft</span>

 This release adds support for digitised film via a dedicated Film content profile.
 This version is being drafted and is **not yet supported**.

 ### What was **added** compared to the previous version?

-- The content profile Film.
+- The content profile Film;
+- The ISO 3166 data type for country codes, used in descriptive metadata such as `schema:countryOfOrigin`.

 ### What was **removed** compared to the previous version?